-- Our testing of the valuation journals identified issues in the processing of accounting entries for the valuations for the current year and prior years. - o The revaluation reserve balance did not reconcile to Authority records. - Per the Authority's records there were assets with both an revaluation reserve balance and an historic loss balance - The revaluation loss entries for the Blue Light Hub has incorrectly been charged to the revaluation reserve in the prior year. - Management have restated the balances for the revaluation reserve and capital adjustment account in both current and prior years.
-As a result of the restatement entries management have updated the workings for the revaluation entries for property, plant and equipment and updated the accounts accordingly (see pages 22 and 24). - o Through testing of the PPE disclosure in note 11 it was identified that the disclosure of both the cost and the accumulated depreciation was over stated in both the current year and the prior year.
+- Our testing of the valuation journals identified issues in the processing of accounting entries for the valuations for the current year and prior years. - The revaluation reserve balance did not reconcile to Authority records. - o Per the Authority's records there were assets with both an revaluation reserve balance and an historic loss balance - The revaluation loss entries for the Blue Light Hub has incorrectly been charged to the revaluation reserve in the prior year. - Management have restated the balances for the revaluation reserve and capital adjustment account.
+As a result of the restatement entries management have updated the workings for the revaluation entries for property, plant and equipment and updated the accounts accordingly. - o Through testing of the PPE disclosure in note 11 it was identified that the disclosure of both the cost and the accumulated depreciation was over stated in both the current year and the prior year.
 Under the CIPFA Code all accumulated depreciation should be written out on revaluation.
 The adjustment to the accounts results in a prior period adjustment and an adjustment to the current year draft accounts to reset the accumulated depreciation balance.
 There is no impact on the net book value of the property, plant and equipment.